 Often there is no apparent cause for fading kitten syndrome.

-As newborns, if kittens aren't eating, they are sleeping.
-Your suspicions there is something wrong should be raised if you see any of the following;
+As newborns, if kittens aren’t eating, they are sleeping.
+Symptoms of fading kitten syndrome can include the following:

-- Newborn kitten sleeping away from mother and siblings.
+- One kitten sleeping away from the mother and siblings

 Your veterinarian will perform a physical examination of the kitten(s) and obtain a medical history from you.
 Questions asked may include maternal nutrition during and after pregnancy, the delivery, how she is mothering the kittens, possible exposures to chemicals, toxins, and infections.
 He will also be interested in the blood type of the queen if that is known.